-**If an English Subject Matter Expert and a Mathematics Subject Matter Expert are not present in seated membership, those faculty may be added as ex-officio members for those areas.
+**If an English Subject Matter Expert and a Mathematics Subject Matter Expert are not present in seated membership, those faculty may be added as Ex Officio Advisors for those areas.

 Purpose/Charge

 This committee is the campus approval authority for all curriculum proposals affecting San Diego Miramar College.
 It follows District policies issued by the District Curriculum Instructional Council, State policies issued by the California Community Colleges Chancellor’s Office, and State law and regulations set forth in California Education Code and Title 5 of the California Code of Regulations.
 This committee will also be informed and guided by curriculum-related recommendations from the Academic Senate for California Community Colleges.
 Committee procedures are specified in SDCCD Board Policy 5300 and Administrative Procedure 5300.2 and the CCCCO - Program and Course Approval Handbook.